atbrew/atbrew.github.io/docs/cv.markdown

 - **Customer Preference Recommendations:** Our fashion attribute recommendation services, including category, brand, and price, powered customer preference collection, recommendation carousels, personalized navigation, gift card recommendations, newsletters, and offsite targeted advertising.
 These integrations drove double-digit improvements in A/B tests over existing solutions.

-- **Audience Targeting:** Our predictive audience generation tools, used by ZMS, Zalon, and Markets, achieved up to 40x performance over legacy systems in early campaigns.
+- **Audience Targeting:** Our predictive audience generation tools, used by ZMS, Zalon, and Markets, achieved up to 40x performance over legacy systems in early campaigns which externally drove client retention (ZMS) and internally enabled deeper market penetration (Zalon & Markets).

 - **Cross-Device Graph:** Our cross-device graph improved advertising attribution by replacing the marketing team’s user association model.
-This led to a 40% increase in attributed sales.
+This led to a 40% increase in attributed sales significantly enhancing Zalando’s marketing performance.
 We also integrated this system into Zalando’s A/B testing platform, reducing test noise by double digits for cookie-based tests.

 **Senior Applied Scientist**
 *IBM*